-Coaches can administer assessments, sometimes suggest, and lead with challenging and powerful questions so clients can then decide on specific plans to achieve their defined goals.
+Coaches can administer assessments, sometimes suggest, and lead with challenging and powerful questions, so clients can then decide on specific plans to achieve their defined goals.
 On the other hand, mentors and counselors are the experts in the relationship, who offer advice and make suggestions.
 Stoltzfus (2005) found that when people solve their own problems versus being told what to do, they learn more and are more motivated to address problems and implement their identified solutions.

-Coaching also differs from counseling in that it is future-oriented as opposed to counseling, which is focused on revisiting the past, and mentoring which may alternate between both realms (Stoltzfus, 2005).
+Coaching also differs from counseling in that it is future-oriented as opposed to focusing on the past.
+Mentoring may alternate between both realms.
 Collins (2009) defines coaching as enabling people to move from where they stand to a position of where they want to be.
 Coaching and mentoring are grounded in the present with the desire to help others grow personally, develop skills, or acquire knowledge, as opposed to counseling, which typically involves exploring past hurts to achieve healing.

 Christian Life Coaching

-Those who may understand the value of life coaching may not necessarily understand the difference when the label of Christian is applied next to it.
-Christian life coaching is distinctive from secular life coaching.
-A Christian coach has a Christ-based worldview and encourages clients to find God’s vision and purpose for their lives and helps to guide them from where they are to where God wants them to be.
-On the other hand, secular life coaching supports clients in pursuing their own human-based goals (Collin, 2009).
+Those who may understand the value of life coaching may not necessarily understand the difference when the label of Christian is applied.
+Christian life coaching differs from its secular counterpart with the operating foundation of a Christ-based worldview that encourages clients to find God’s vision and purpose for their lives.
+The Christian Life Coach helps to guide the client from where they stand to where God wants them to be, and secular coaching supports client in pursuing their own human-based goals (Collin, 2009).

-Coaches typically provide written documentation and action plans and follow-up with their clients between sessions.
-Coaching can be done over the phone, via Skype, and face-to-face.
+Coaches typically provide written action plans and follow-up with their clients between sessions.
+Coaching can be done over the phone, video conferencing, and face-to-face.
 Coaching is for anyone who strives to be a better version of themselves in any area of life, and successful coaching is measured solely by the client achieving results.

 Collins, G. R. (2009).
-Christian coaching: Helping others turn potential into reality.
+Christian Coaching: Helping Others Turn Potential into Reality.
 (2nd ed.).
 Colorado Springs, CO: NavPress.

 Stoltzfus, T. (2005).
-Leadership coaching: The disciplines, skills and heart of a Christian coach.
+Leadership Coaching: The Disciplines, Skills and Heart of a Christian Coach.
 Virginia Beach, VA: Booksurge Publishing.